shahghasiadil/laravel-clean-architecture-ddd-cqrs/README.md

 -   **Enterprise Applications**: Where business rules and processes are complex, necessitating a clear separation between core logic and infrastructure.
 -   **Scalable Systems**: Where scalability and flexibility are crucial, enabling the system to evolve rapidly with changing business requirements.

+## When to Use This Project

+-   **Building New Applications**: Ideal for initiating projects with a focus on long-term maintainability and adherence to sophisticated architectural patterns.
+-   **Refactoring Existing Applications**: Beneficial for restructuring a cluttered Laravel project into a more manageable and performant architecture.
+-   **Learning Best Practices**: Excellent for educational purposes to understand and implement high-level software architecture within a Laravel setting.